Hangzhou–Haining intercity railway

-The Hangzhou–Haining Intercity Rail (杭海城际, abbreviation: HHCJ), also known as the Hanghai line, is a commuter rail line connected to, but operated independently of, the Hangzhou Metro that connects the cities of Hangzhou and Haining in Zhejiang, China.
+The Hangzhou–Haining Intercity Rail (杭海城际, abbreviation: HHCJ), also known as the Hanghai line, is a suburban metro line connected to, but operated independently of, the Hangzhou Metro that connects the cities of Hangzhou and Haining in Zhejiang, China.
 The line's total length is 46.38 km and it has 12 stations, including 4 underground stations, 8 elevated stations and 2 stations with passing loops for express services.
 The construction on the line began in late 2016 and it opened on 28 June 2021.

 Opening timeline

 In November 2012, the Haining Municipal Government started preliminary work on the project.
 In December of the same year, an agreement was signed with the Yuhang District of Hangzhou.

 In February 2013, the Zhejiang Provincial Development and Reform Commission submitted the "Recent Construction Plan for the Intercity Railway in the Metropolitan Area of Zhejiang Province" to the National Development and Reform Commission, the plan includes the Hangzhou-Haining Intercity Railway.
 This plan was approved by the NDRC on 16 December 2014. construction started on the first section of the Hangzhou–Haining intercity railway project between Chang'an and Zhouwangmiao Stations on 15 December 2016.